Sign up to Beta Test!

 Glad to see you here!
 It’s people like you wanting to try something new that make change happen, and it’s from people like you that we want input!
 At this time, we are looking for only 20 students starting seventh-grade this fall and 6 sixth-grade teachers.
 So, please sign up early if you’d like to beta test ProblemScape.

 Beta testing is when startups like ours put our products out there early for actual users to use as they see fit, to observe and learn what needs improving.

 What exactly is involved?

 ProblemScape is a big game and has levels or “chapters” that are loosely tied to a particular Common Core Standard.
 Overall, it covers the entire introductory algebra curriculum usually covered in sixth-grade.
-Starting in mid-June, we are planning to release one chapter every week over the course of ten weeks, and we would like you to play each and give us feedback.
+Starting in mid-July, we are planning to release one to two chapters every week over the course of five weeks, and we would like you to play each and give us feedback.
 We expect that a chapter can take any time between 1 and 4 hours.

 Why should I sign up?
 How is this going to help me?

 I’m sure you’ve heard of the dreaded summer learning loss - students lose a good deal of what they learn over the school year during the summer break.
 A meta-analysis found (by looking at 39 other studies) that the negative effect of summer is substantial and increases with increasing grade levels.
 Another recent study which looked at the pace of summer learning loss and the ratio of summer loss to school-year gains found that by the summer after seventh grade, students lose on average a whopping 50 percent of their school-year gains in math.

 ProblemScape is an integrated learning environment that is designed to help students gain a deep understanding of concepts and practice what they learn to create robust learning.
 Playing ProblemScape over the summer will help your student relearn and reinforce what they learned in school and can prepare them for learning seventh-grade content when school reopens.